robamu-org/rpi-rs-crosscompile/README.md

 easily.
 I have only found bits and pieces in the Internet on how to properly do this, and this repository is a result of gathering those and packaging them into a template repository.
 I specifically targetted debugging with the command line and with VS Code as those tools are most commonly used in Rust development.
+The instrutions provided here have been tested on Linux (Ubuntu 21.04) and Windows 10, but I really recommend to use a Linux development hosted when developing anything for an Embedded Linux board.

 If you are only interested in remotely running your applications and relying on printouts, LEDs or other means to debug your software,